 Best Budget: Mr. Coffee Café Barista Espresso and Cappuccino Maker

-This sleek, inexpensive semi-automatic machine delivers on both flavor and ease of use.
+This sleek, inexpensive semi-automatic machine delivers on both flavor and ease of use and is a smart choice for an entry-level machine that makes quality shots.
 Simply choose whether you want a single or double shot, select your grounds, fill the milk reservoir, and press a button.
+This machine makes espresso beverages with the touch of a single button, which is impressive and useful, especially considering the price.

 The Café Barista espresso coffee maker brews espresso with a 15-bar pump system and automatically froths milk into cappuccino and latte selections.
 Some reviewers thought the milk texture was a little off, but many others were happy.
-At 11.2 x 8.9 x 12.6 inches, the modern-looking machine is compact enough for most kitchens.
+Compared to the similarly affordable DeLonghi EC155M Manual Espresso Machine, the Mr. Coffee Café Barista wins for ease of use.

 One con: To properly care for your Mr. Coffee machine, you’ll have to clean it thoroughly after each use.
+The water reservoir is removable at least, but all the internal parts need to be flushed a few times.
 Still, it’s a great buy that’ll deliver on consistently tasty drinks.

 Best Fully Automated: Jura Z8 Fully Automatic Espresso & Coffee Machine